 We have contracts with physicians and other health professionals in many states.
 Some of our physician services contracts, as well as many of our physician services contracts with hospitals, include provisions preventing these physicians and other health professionals from competing with us both during and after the term of our contract with them.
 The law governing non-compete agreements and other forms of restrictive covenants varies from state to state.
 Some jurisdictions prohibit us from entering into non-compete agreements with our professional staff.
-Other states are reluctant to strictly enforce non-compete agreements and restrictive covenants against physicians and other health care professionals.
+Other states are reluctant to strictly enforce non-compete agreements and restrictive covenants against physicians and other health professionals.
 Therefore, there can be no assurance that our non-compete agreements related to employed or otherwise contracted physicians and other health professionals will be enforceable if challenged in certain states.
-In such event, we would be unable to prevent former employed or otherwise contracted physicians and other health professionals from competing with us, potentially resulting in the loss of some of our hospital contracts and other business.
+In such event, we would be unable to prevent former employed or otherwise contracted physicians and other health professionals and other business.
 Additionally, certain facilities have the right to employ or engage our providers after the termination or expiration of our contract with those facilities and cause us not to enforce our non-compete provisions related to those providers.